A Different Formula for E Change

 Cars are built by Spark Racing Technology (SRT) with a consortium of technical partners: Dallara for monocoque and chassis; McLaren for electronic systems (powertrain and electronics); Williams Advanced Engineering for batteries; and Renault for system integration.

 (SRT will continue to supply the race cars into the 2018/19 season.
-However the formula will become increasingly open in terms of changes teams can make to their cars, allowing new technical solutions provided by additional automotive and technology companies.)
+However, the formula will become increasingly open in terms of changes teams can make to their cars, allowing new technical solutions provided by additional automotive and technology companies.)

 • 12 races take place in leading cities, including Hong Kong, Paris, Berlin, New York, Montreal and of course Monaco

-• Races last 1 hour, batteries last 30 min so drivers go to their boxes to change cars (!) around mid-race
+• Races last 1 hour, and batteries last 30 min so drivers go to their boxes to change cars (!) around mid-race

 • 20 drivers from 10 teams, including Renault, Audi, Jaguar and Andretti